Hi Ana! Thanks so much for joining us! To get started, can you please give us an overview of your background?

 In addition to gaming, I grew up drawing, creating, and, since a big side of me is an entrepreneur, selling stuff.
 When I was five, I would draw really ugly drawings and sell them for 10 cents at my mother’s job.
 I would then take the money and buy whatever I wanted.

 Later on, I would bring pies into the Justice Court.
-Eventually, my colleagues began to buy my creations, then the office nearby started to buy them, and before I knew it, I was selling them to the whole corridor.
+Eventually, my colleagues began to buy my creations, and then the office nearby started to buy them, and before I knew it, I was selling them to the whole corridor.
 In six months, I had created a pie business, selling thousands of baked goods and contracting people to help me cook.
-Friends and customers started asking me, “why don’t you open a shop?”
+Friends and customers started asking me, “Why don’t you open a shop?”
 So, in 2009, I applied for a one-week startup course.
 As I took the course, I realized that I was in the wrong business.

 The course instructor asked me a question: where did I want my business to be in 5, 10, and 15 years?
 After that, he said, “Okay.
 Forget about your business.
 Forget that you have a career, expertise, and even your family and friends, and imagine you are born today.
 Where do you want to be in 5, 10, and 15 years?”
 I had never allowed myself to ask what I wanted to be and what I wanted with my life.
 Every time I made a decision, I was thinking about my degree, my limited options, and my pie business.
 The result?
 I didn’t see all the opportunities I had in life or the big picture.

 I realized that I’d been playing video games my whole life when I could be making games.
 So, I threw it all away, and I started my life.
 You can listen to my TED Talk about this life-changing question here.

 What inspired you to get into immersive tech?
 Please tell us a bit about your journey to getting into the VR industry.